Omdurman Islamic University: History

-Omdurman Islamic University use to be called Omdurman Scientific Institute.
-The Omdurman Scientific Institute is the first private scientific institute established in modern Sudan, and many prominent Sudanese scholars and personalities have graduated from it.

-Sudanese scholars asked the colonial government at the time to establish the Omdurman Scientific Institute, and it agreed and established the institute in 1912, as a response to foreign education.
+Omdurman Islamic University was previously known as the Omdurman Scientific Institute.
+The Omdurman Scientific Institute was the first private scientific institute established in modern Sudan, and many prominent Sudanese scholars and personalities graduated from it.
+Sudanese scholars asked the colonial government at the time to establish the Omdurman Scientific Institute, which was accepted, and so the institute was established in 1912 as a response to rising foreign education.
 The institute represents the beginning of regular religious education in Sudan, which adopted the Al-Azhar system.
-The scientific institute developed in the mid-sixties of the twentieth century to later become Omdurman Islamic University in 1965.
+The scientific institute developed in the mid-1960s to later become Omdurman Islamic University in 1965.

 Faculties

+Omdurman Islamic University offers various faculties, which are listed below.